Feds indict Conewago man accused of posing as marshal to abuse teen

 Snow was indicted Oct.
 31, and he is detained in York County Prison without bail while he awaits a detention hearing scheduled for Friday, Nov.
 30, officials said.

 Allegations: Northern York County Regional Police said Snow told the boy that he could even help him become a marshal if the boy allowed Snow to perform oral sex on him.

 He did this to the teen about 10 times over 20 different visits, court documents allege.

 Locally, he is charged with sexual abuse of children, unlawful contact with a minor and attempt to produce child pornography.
 His local case remains active, according to online court records.

-In May 2017, the victim told police that in January 2017 he met Snow on Facebook, where Snow told him he was a marshal and would help him with criminal charges if the teen allowed Snow to perform oral sex on him, charging documents allege.
+In May 2017, the victim told police that he met Snow on Facebook in January 2017, and Snow told him he was a marshal and would help him with criminal charges if the teen allowed Snow to perform oral sex on him, charging documents allege.

 He told police he never provided oral sex to Snow and that the alleged incidents happened in Strinestown and other places in York County, according to court documents.

 Snow also asked the teen to send him pictures of his penis and body, which the boy sent, police said.

 Northern Regional Detective William Haller wrote in charging documents that Snow was not a marshal, had never been a marshal and was not affiliated with any type of law enforcement.